Skip to main content

 • Method to access historical prices

-Daily intervals include 1day, 1week, 1month and contain data for the complete history since the first trading date for most of the symbols.
+Daily intervals include 1day, 1week, and 1month and contain data for the complete history since the first trading date for most symbols.

 Earliest available date

-To check the first available date you can use the /earliest_timestamp endpoint.
-You can a dedicated article about it here.
+To check the earliest available date, use the /earliest_timestamp API endpoint.

 How to get the prices